solidusio/solidus/guides/source/developers/payments/overview.html.md

 In order for you to successfully process payments, your  `Spree::PaymentMethod`s need to send information to a [payment service provider][psp] (PSP).

-The Solidus community has created a number of Solidus extensions to connect you popular PSPs like Braintree, Adyen, Affirm, and Paybright.
+The Solidus community has created a number of Solidus extensions to connect popular PSPs like Braintree, Adyen, Affirm, and Paybright.

 Typically, PSP integrations use the `Spree::PaymentMethod` base class to build